efang5/cse15l-lab-reports/lab1.md

 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-01-10%20at%201.33.35%20PM.png?raw=true)
 The working directory was user@sahara.

-There is no output as we did not give it any inputs to combine so it caused an error where it got stuck in an endless loop.
+There is no output as we did not give it any inputs to combine so it started printing out whatever was inputed afterward.

+There is no error

 ## cat directory argument
 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-01-10%20at%201.35.35%20PM.png?raw=true)